Protocols

 Swarm involves a direct storage scheme of fixed size where chunks are stored on nodes with address corresponding to the chunk address.

-The syncing protocols act in such a way that they reach those neighbourhoods whenever a request is initiated.
+The syncing protocols act in such a way that they reach those neighborhoods whenever a request is initiated.

 Such a route is sure to exist as a result of the Kademlia topology of keep-alive connections between peers.